Russia threatens YouTube ban for deleting RT channels

 In May, it also threatened to slow down YouTube for failing to remove videos it said were ”unlawful”.

-In this instance, RT DE had already received a warning from YouTube for breaching coronavirus misinformation guidelines.

-“YouTube has always had clear community guidelines that outline what is allowed on the platform,” a spokesperson said.
+“YouTube has always had clear community guidelines that outline what is allowed on the platform,” a spokesperson for the platform said.

 In August, Sky News Australia was suspended on the platform for a week after posting videos that denied the existence of Covid and encouraged the use of unproven and potentially dangerous treatments hydroxychloroquine and ivermectin.